tim-kuteev/ngx-toast-notifications/README.md

 ## Configurations

+Toasts scale to match the size of the page content by using relative font sizing.
+To change the size of the toast simply change font size of the **html** element.

 `Toaster.open` returns a `Toast` object.
 This can be used to close toast or subscribe for an event when the toast is closed.

 ```typescript